 Since a non-Christian doesn't necessarily abide by biblical morals or standards, we shouldn't spend time pointing out sin.
 If they aren't convicted that they're sinning, you won't be able to convince them of it.
 Appeal to other areas of their lives, such as their relationships (e.g. family, friends, romantic) or environments (e.g. school, work, etc.), and gently explain how their negativity is unhealthy in those areas.
 Again, let it be a discussion—not a lecture.
 Try to understand where their negativity is coming from, and you may uncover something deeper as the source of their negative behavior.

-By exhibiting concern, care, and love, we can share the love of Jesus through our words and actions.
+By exhibiting concern, compassion, and true care, we can share the love of Jesus through our words and actions.
 If the moment is right, we may even be able to share the Gospel with them.

 To be clear though, we're not suggesting a gossip or grumbling session.
 When we seek help from others about another person, we should do so with the right motives and with as much confidentiality as possible.

 If your friend rejects you or your efforts to help, it's OK.
-You don't have control over how they respond to you; your responsibility is to speak and act in love.
+You don't have control over how they respond to you; your responsibility is to speak and act in love (Ephesians 4:15).
 But if you feel personally threatened or attacked, the next best step may be to keep your distance from that person out of respect.
-Dealing with negative people can be hard, but God can help you help them overcome their negative attitude and behavior.
+Dealing with negative behavior can be hard, and God can help you help them (or you) overcome their negative attitude and behavior.

 Negative behavior, bitterness, and harsh sarcasm can be found in both believers and unbelievers.
 Negativity may come in the form of imagining worst case scenarios, finding problems or failings in most situations, or being excessively pessimistic.
-A habitual negative mentality is sinful, and Christians should not participate in it.
-Help negative friends by following Jesus’ guide to conflict resolution (Matthew 18:15-17).
-Help non-Christian negative friends with grace, humility, and kindness.
-Pray for your loved ones practicing negativity.
+A habitual negative mentality creates separation in our relationships, and Christians should not participate in it.
+Help negative Christian friends by following Jesus' guide to conflict resolution in Matthew 18:15-17.
+Help negative non-Christian friends with grace, humility, and kindness.
+Pray for your loved ones who practice habitual negativity.
 Don't be tempted to fall into a negative and bitter attitude yourself (Galatians 6:1).
 Dealing with negative people can be hard, but God provides strength and wisdom to help us help them overcome (James 1:5).

 Vivian loves learning, studying the Word of God, and helping others in their walk with Christ.
 She is dedicated to helping people learn more about Jesus and is ready to help in any way she can.
 Her favorite things to do are spending time with her family and friends, cooking, drawing, and spending time outside.
 When she is not writing, you can find her soaking up the sunshine or going on an adventure.